HansKristian-Work/vkd3d-proton/README.md

 ## Using VKD3D-Proton

-The intended way to use VKD3D-Proton is as a native Win32 d3d12.dll.
+The intended way to use vkd3d-proton is as native Win32 DLLs (d3d12.dll and d3d12core.dll).
-This serves as a drop-in replacement for D3D12, and can be used in Wine (Proton or vanilla flavors), or on Windows.
+These serve as a drop-in replacement for D3D12, and can be used in Wine (Proton or vanilla flavors), or on Windows.

-VKD3D-Proton does not supply the necessary DXGI component.
+vkd3d-proton does not supply the necessary DXGI components on its own.
-VKD3D-Proton can be used with either DXVK's DXGI implementation, or Wine's DXGI implementation.
-VKD3D-Proton implements its own IDXGISwapChain when built as a native d3d12.dll.
+Instead, DXVK (2.1+) and vkd3d-proton share a DXGI implementation.

 ### A note on using VKD3D-Proton on Windows